R&H Logo

 5. Gain Objectivity and Perspective

 Divorce brings with it an array of emotions.
-Whether it’s anger or sadness, many couples focus more on “winning” than what that actually means.
+Whether it’s anger or sadness, many couples focus more on “winning” than what that means.

 You likely want to achieve a favorable settlement.
 A lawyer can help you keep your sights on the big picture, offering the necessary objectivity and perspective you need on your team to achieve a favorable outcome in your case.